Banking Bank Reviews

 All you need is the recipient’s email address, phone number, or $Cashtag to send cash.
 The $Cashtag is the name that each Cash App user sets up within their app profile.

-After entering the person’s information, the app will ask where you want to withdraw money to make the payment.
-The money can come from your Cash App balance, linked bank account, debit card, or credit card.
-Cash App accepts Visa, MasterCard, American Express, and Discover.
+Decide where the app will withdraw from: your Cash App balance, linked bank account, debit card, or credit card.
+Cash App accepts Visa, MasterCard, American Express, and Discover, but you’ll pay a 3% transaction fee for credit card payments.

-You can send up to $1,000 within a 30-day period, but that limit will increase if you verify your name, date of birth, and last four digits of your Social Security number.
+You can send up to $1,000 within a 30-day period, but that limit will increase if you verify your name, date of birth, and the last four digits of your Social Security number.
+I wouldn’t need to do that, but if you do a lot of peer-to-peer transactions, this might be useful.

 When you receive money, it goes into your Cash App account first, and then you can withdraw to a connected bank account or debit card.

-A standard deposit shows up in your bank account within one to three business days, whereas an instant deposit to your debit card happens instantly but has a rush fee that ranges between 0.5%-1.75%.
+A standard deposit shows up in your bank account within one to three business days, whereas an instant deposit to your debit card happens instantly but has a rush fee that ranges between 0.50% and 1.75%.

-If you don't want to use bank account withdrawals, you can also request a Cash Card.
-The Cash Card is a Visa debit card that lets you use Cash App funds to purchase items online or in retail stores.
+If you don't want to use bank account withdrawals, you can also request a no-fee Cash Card.
+The Cash Card is a Visa debit card that lets you use Cash App funds for purchases and offers discounts on products and services.

 There’s a $2.50 fee if you use the Cash Card at an ATM, plus the ATM servicer may charge a fee as well.
-The Cash App ATM fee can be waived by receiving $300 or more in qualifying direct deposits per month.
+ATM fees are waived if you stick to in-network ATMs and have a minimum of $300 a month in qualifying direct deposits.

 Safe and free way to send, spend, and save money